demisto/content/Packs/SpyCloudPack/Integrations/SpyCloud/README.md

 With the SpyCloud integration, data from breaches can be pulled and further processed in Playbooks.
 Filtering parameters can be used to filter the data set
-This integration was integrated and tested with version xx of SpyCloud
+This integration was integrated and tested with version 2 of SpyCloud

 ## Configure SpyCloud on Cortex XSOAR